Tokyo for Free

 There are volunteer organizations providing Japanese classes for foreigners for free or for an extremely small fee.
-For 0~500￥per lesson you can improve your language skills AND help yourself to a cup of tea or a nice senbei during the break.
+For sometimes as little as 500 yen per lesson you can improve your language skills AND help yourself to a cup of tea or a nice senbei during the break.
 Classes are held all over Tokyo, usually once a week, each targeting a different demographic and level of skill.
 Some have a limited capacity or only accept residents/workers of the ward the volunteer group is active in.
 Some don't even require a reservation for that week's lesson, participants can just show up on the day.
 You can find more information at your local city office.

 2. Participate in an "industrial tour"

 I have written before about the free tours offered by the Tokyo Stock Exchange but as it turns out there are several other places offering the same, often in English.
 Check out this website for more detailed information regarding English guides, reservations and any fees that pay apply.
 My personal favourite: the Kirin Beer Factory in Yokohama.
 The tour is in Japanese so you may need to get a friend to make the reservation and come along but at the end of it you get to try different types of beer and eat snacks, all free of charge.

 3. Enjoy panoramic views of Tokyo